ALF (TV series): Production

 Due to the inherent nature of producing a show featuring hand-operated puppets (à la Jim Henson's The Muppet Show), ALF was technically difficult and extremely demanding on series creator Fusco as well as its four lead actors.
-All confirmed during a 2000 People magazine interview that there were constantly high levels of tension on the set.
-Max Wright stated that he despised supporting a technically demanding inanimate object that received most of the good lines of dialogue.
+All confirmed during a 2000 People magazine interview that there were constant high levels of tension on the set.
+Max Wright said that he despised supporting a technically demanding puppet that received most of the good lines of dialogue.
 He admitted to being "hugely eager to have ALF over with."
 Artie Lange, who later worked with Wright on The Norm Show, told of a time when Wright had become "crazed" and physically attacked ALF, causing producers to have to pull Wright off the puppet.
 Anne Schedeen said that on the last night of taping the final episode, "there was one take and Max walked off the set, went to his dressing room, got his bags, went to his car and disappeared...
 There were no goodbyes."
-Schedeen herself said "there was no joy on the set...it was a technical nightmare – extremely slow, hot and tedious...
+Schedeen herself said "there was no joy on the set... it was a technical nightmare – extremely slow, hot and tedious...
 A 30-minute show took 20, 25 hours to shoot."
 While fond of her on-screen children, Schedeen said some adults had "difficult personalities.
 The whole thing was a big dysfunctional family."
 Schedeen added, "It's astonishing that ALF really was wonderful and that word never got out what a mess our set really was."
-Andrea Elson, who suffered from bulimia during the second season of shooting, stated, "If ALF had gone one more year, everybody would have lost it."
+Andrea Elson, who suffered from bulimia during the second season of shooting, said, "If ALF had gone one more year, everybody would have lost it."
 Wright later admitted that as the years passed he looked back at ALF with less animosity and conceded that "It doesn't matter what I felt or what the days were like, ALF brought people a lot of joy."
-In reference to the tension, Fusco commented in 2012 that "It was just the nature of the beast.
+In reference to the tension, Fusco commented in 2012, "It was just the nature of the beast.
 There was no way we could have made it go any further or any faster," he insisted.
 "I think it was frustrating that it would take so long, but people got paid for what they did.
 Despite what people thought, that there was a lot of tension on set, there really wasn't."

 Fusco was notoriously secretive about his character up until the series' premiere.
 During the show's production, Fusco refused to acknowledge that the puppet ALF was anything other than an alien.
 All involved with the production were cautioned not to reveal any of ALF's production secrets.